 Guy Walter is a French artist born in Mulhouse in 1965.
-The choice of Altuglas (a material close to plexiglass) for his sculptures is obvious to him.
+The choice of Altuglas (a material similar to Plexiglas) for his sculptures is an obvious one.

-When the artist approaches a work, he knows nothing yet about the sculpture to come, only the desire to create inhabits him.
-The first step is to make a drawing, the forms come to life on a white sheet of paper.
-Then, the artist imagines and creates the volumes by cutting in the transparency.
+The first step is to make a drawing, and the shapes come to life on a blank sheet of paper.
+Then the sculptor imagines and creates the volumes by carving in transparency.

-In his assembly cabin, sheltered from dust, he arranges the Altuglas sheets and creates the shapes, sculpts the interactions between transparency and color, carves them and then polishes them.
+In his assembly cabin, away from the dust, he arranges the Altuglas sheets and gives life to the shapes, sculpting the interplay between transparency and color, cutting them and then polishing them.

-When the work is finished, air bubbles capture the material, light takes possession of the work and travels through it ad infinitum.
+When the work is finished, the air bubbles capture the material, and the light takes possession of his creation and travels through it ad infinitum.